otml2021/otml2021.github.io/index.md

 background: '/img/color_transfer.jpg'
 ---

-## Join us for the fourth edition of the OTML Workshop @ NeurIPS!
+## Join us for the fourth edition of the Virtual OTML Workshop @ NeurIPS!

 Over the last few years, **optimal transport** (OT) has quickly become a central topic in machine learning.
 OT is now routinely used in many areas of ML, ranging from the theoretical use of